 One of us was about to comment that this was undoubtedly to try to keep the snoopy lady detective on the deck from eavesdropping, but then the door to the living room opened and a red-headed woman joined us.
 She’d greeted Rhonda and me when we’d arrived, but I hadn’t learned her name.

 She grinned.
 “The sheriff had better be willing to interrogate me at ground level.”
 She wheeled herself over to us.
 “Do you think all of this will take a while?”
 She gestured at the second floor windows.

 My employer held out her hand, smiling.
 “My name is Jan Sleet.
 I don’t believe we’ve met.”

 “I’m Elsa,” she said, leaning forward to shake her hand.
 “Welcome to Heron House — I guess that’s what I’m supposed to say.”

 My employer gestured at me.
 “This is Marshall, my assistant.
 And I have no idea how long the questioning will go on.
-Mary has requested that we stay and be present when the sheriff gets to her.”
+Mary has asked that we stay and be present when the sheriff gets to her.”
 She smiled.
 “I get the sense that the word ‘interrogate’ might be a bit strong, but I could be wrong about that.
 We’ll find out.”